HudsonJamie/jamie_academic_website/content/post/football_walk/index.md

 ---
 ## Background

 I soon realised in my data visualisation journey that Nadieh Bremer would endlessly provide inspiration to me.
-I highly recommend checking our her work at [Visual Cinnamon](https://www.visualcinnamon.com/).
+I highly recommend checking our her work at [Visual Cinnamon](https://www.visualcinnamon.com/) and also purchasing the wonderful [Data Sketches](https://www.datasketch.es/) written with Shirley Wu.

 One of Nadieh's pieces is a lovely visualisation of the [digits of 𝜋](https://www.visualcinnamon.com/2015/01/exploring-art-hidden-in-pi/), where each digit (0-9) is mapped to a compass direction, with each subsequent digit producing a new step in the corresponding compass direction (the linked blog post explains and shows this much for eloquently).
 The final result is a beautiful walk through 𝜋.